sass/sass/proposal/package-importer.d.ts.md

 * If `url`'s scheme is not `pkg:`, return null.

+* If `url`'s path begins with a `/` or is empty, throw an error.

+* If `url` contains a username, password, host, port, query, or fragment, throw an error.

 * Let `sourceFile` be the canonical URL of the [current source file] that contained the load.